vbauerster/mpb/README.md

 	total := 100
 	name := "Single Bar:"
+	// Add a bar
-	// Add a bar.
-You're not limited to just one bar, add many if you need. bar := p.AddBar(int64(total),
+	// You're not limited to just a single bar, add as many as you need bar := p.AddBar(int64(total),
 		// Prepending decorators
 		mpb.PrependDecorators(